amerck/stingar-fluentd-demo/README.md

 docker-compose up cif
 ```

-Update the "cif_token" option in ./.devel/fluentd/conf/fluent.conf with the authentication token returned by CIFv3
+Update the "cif_token" option in stingar.env with the authentication token returned by CIFv3

 Start all of the containers in the docker-compose file: